ingydotnet/git-subrepo/ReadMe.md

 The `git-subrepo` command benefits these roles in the following ways:

-* Extremely simple and intuitive commandline usage.
+* Simple and intuitive commandline usage.
 * Users get your repo and all your subrepos just by cloning your repo.
 * Users don't need to install git-subrepo, ever.
 * Collaborators don't need to install unless they want to push/pull.